FengZiYjun/Markdown-Notes/Notes for -Core Java-.md

 before the notes:
 From C++ to Java there are a lot of details that need to be paid attention to.
 And this book explains them quite clearly.

-## Chapter Three: Fundamental programming structure in Java
+## Chapter Three: Fundamental programming structures in Java
 ### Data type

 - Integer